snoh666/photo-downloader-from-pinkbike.com/README.md

 so i wanted to automate this process.

 Feel free to contact me in case errors or any improvements to code.

+Link to page with adds on free polish hosting: http://mikolajsnochowski.cba.pl/